 DIY Home addition is one of the ways to get your household an extra livable space without breaking the banks.
-Whether you need to create a playroom for your children, want to add another bedroom for your in-laws who're just about to move in, DIY home addition can create more space you are desperately in need of.
+Whether you need to create a playroom for your children or want to add another bedroom for your in-laws who're just about to move in, DIY home addition can create more space you are desperately in need of.

 Since home addition is a technically intensive venture, you should have the prior technical knowledge to complete the work without expensive errors and miscalculations.
-However, you could still require the services of a general contractor to complete some tasks that need high professional interventions.
+However, you could still require the services of a general contractor to complete some tasks that need highly professional interventions.

 Also, you should have at least someone to help you carry on with the tasks.
 But, be prepared for a longer project timeframe, especially if you're working on the project during your part-time.
 If you're a retired professional with no regular work schedule, you could move reasonably faster.

 Regardless of your DIY home addition knowledge, getting started with any home addition project is the most challenging part of your project that could determine the fate of the entire project.
 Before deciding on what to start with, it would help to consult an engineer and an architect.